Year of Publication

 Digital Object Identifier (DOI)

 Rinaldi, Brianna, "EFFECTS OF NATURALISTIC TIME DELAY ON PROMOTING FUNCTIONAL REQUESTS USING AAC IN PRESCHOOLERS WITH AUTISM SPECTRUM DISORDERS" (2019).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 80.